Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Introduction

 We focus on identifiability up to the usual rotational ambiguity encountered in factor modeling.
-Then, following standard practice in the Bayesian factor modeling literature, we rotationally align the factors across MCMC iterations in a post-processing stage.
-By using a fast algorithm recently introduced by \citet{poworoznek2021}, we maintain sparsity in the post-processed samples of the loadings by leveraging a key sparsity-inducing property of the varimax rotation \citep{kaiser_varimax,rohe2020vintage}.
-Sparse loadings have considerable interpretability advantages; for example, a subset of genes that loads onto a particular factor is commonly interpreted as belonging to the same pathway.
+Following standard practice in the Bayesian factor modeling literature, we rotationally align the factors across MCMC iterations in a post-processing stage.
+By using a fast algorithm recently introduced by \citet{poworoznek2021}, we maintain sparsity in the post-processed samples of the loadings by leveraging a key sparsity-inducing property of the varimax rotation \citep{kaiser_varimax,rohe2020vintage}, which may improve interpretability.
+For example, a subset of genes that loads onto a particular factor is commonly interpreted as belonging to the same pathway.

-To provide theoretical support in terms of covariance estimation, we derive favorable posterior contraction rates for subspace factor models in a high-dimensional setting.
-Our analysis shows that the shared study-specific covariance structures can be separately recovered with added precision for each additional study, even when the marginal distributions of data differ substantially across studies.
-Although the classical factor analysis literature relies heavily on choosing the number of latent factors correctly, we show that our covariance matrix estimation is robust to this choice.